Advanced Placement® - 2019

 Justin Gluesing, CASD Superintendent, recognizes the value of the College Board's Advanced Placement program.
 "We are very proud of our AP program, our students and our teachers," said Gluesing.
 "Our AP program has continued to grow over the years, and it is tremendous to see the accomplishments of our graduates and current students."

 Grayling High School has offered AP classes since 1980.
 The first course offered was English Composition.
 Since that time, the program has expanded, and students are now able to take AP courses in biology, calculus (AB and BC), statistics, computer science, chemistry, English language and literature, psychology, Spanish, U.S. history, and European history.
-Students at GHS have also taken AP exams in French, German, human geography, physics, U.S. government and world history, through independent study.
+Students at GHS have also taken AP exams in French, German, human geography, physics and U.S. government and world history through independent study.
 The number of GHS students taking AP exams has steadily increased over the years, with 85 students taking a total of 137 exams last year.
 As well, test scores continue to be above the state and national averages.

 Dark Blue = Grayling High School